 All of these proceedings are working their way through the Kenyan judicial system.
 The Company will continue to pursue its remedies through the courts.
-In the interim, it will vigorously defend any application made by the Applicants in any of these proceedings.
+In the interim, it will vigorously defend any application or a ppeal made by the Applicants in any of these proceedings.